-If you’ve never asked yourself, what a data leak is,” you’re sleeping on a serious cybersecurity issue.
-Malicious hackers exploit data leakage, resulting in anything from revenue loss and a disruption in operations to legal penalties and expensive lawsuits.
+If you’ve never asked yourself what a data leak is,” you’re sleeping on a serious cybersecurity issue.
+Malicious hackers exploit data leakage, resulting in anything from revenue loss and disruption in operations to legal penalties and expensive lawsuits.

 Without proper security measures, a small loophole can result in data leakage, damaging your business reputation and exposing sensitive data.
 Both individuals and business owners must understand data leaks, causes, and ways to prevent data loss.